Frequently Asked Questions

 B.7 I applied as a group leader, but only I have been awarded.
 How come?

-If you have been awarded as a group leader but your group members have not been awarded, this means that your group members did not complete their application on time via the European Youth Portal platform, or that they did not meet the eligibility criteria.
+If you have been awarded as a group leader but your group members have not been awarded, this means that your group members did not complete their application on time via the European Youth Portal platform, or that they did not meet the eligibility criteria, or that they did not click on the “submit” button in order to be registered at the end of the application process.
+This could also mean that your friend(s) submitted multiple application, in that case only the first one submitted was taken into account.
 Only the group members who have submitted their application by the deadline via the code provided by the group leader can participate in DiscoverEU.

-B.8 What if I indicate that I would like to travel alone but then I would like my friends to join me?
+B.8 What if I indicated that I would like to travel alone and later on would like to form a group with my friends?

 All participants are potential group leaders.
-As a participant, you are able to add up to 4 friends who match the eligibility of DiscoverEU even if you have indicated in the application form that you want to travel alone.
+As a participant, you are able to add up to 4 friends who match the eligibility criteria of DiscoverEU even if you have indicated in the application form that you want to travel alone.
 In order to enable your friends to join your application, you will have to provide them with your application code that you will receive via email.
-They will have to apply during the application period and be eligible to participate.
+They will have to apply during the application period and be eligible to participate (see rule A.2).

 B.9 What if I have been selected and I want to withdraw my participation?

-All you have to do is to send an email with your code to the external contractor who is designated by the European Commission to arrange the tickets.
+All you have to do is send an email with your application code to the external contractor who is designated by the European Commission to arrange the travel passes.
 This must be done before booking your trip via the booking form.
-Your ticket will be given to someone on the reserve list.
-The contractor's email address will be communicated to you if you are selected.
+Your pass will be given to someone on the reserve list.
+The external contractor's email address will be communicated to you if you are selected.

 B.10 I am awarded but cannot go.
 Can my friend(s) go without me?
-Can I transfer the ticket to someone else?
+Can I transfer the travel pass to someone else?

-If you have been awarded a pass but your plans changed, the only thing you can do is withdraw your participation (see rule B9) as you cannot transfer the award decision to one of your friends.
-Furthermore, each travel ticket will have the name of the participant printed on it, it cannot be changed or transferred to another person.
+If you have been awarded a travel pass and your plans have changed, all you can do is withdraw your participation (see rule B.9) as you cannot transfer your travel pass to one of your friends.
+Furthermore, each travel pass will have the name of the participant printed on it, it cannot be changed or transferred to another person.

-If a member of your group (or the group leader) cancels her/his travel plans this decision will not affect the group and the remaining group members can still travel as planned.
-The person who withdrew cannot be replaced and the unused travel ticket will be distributed to a participant on the reserve list.
+If a member of your group (or the group leader) cancels her/his travel plans this decision will not affect the rest of the group and the remaining group members can still travel as planned.
+The person who withdrew cannot be replaced and the unused travel pass will be granted to a participant on the reserve list.

 B.11 Can I change plans and travel alone when I am part of a group?

-B.12 Is the travel ticket transferable to another person?
+B.12 Is the travel pass transferable to another person?

-No. Each travel ticket will be nominative and cannot be transferred to another person under any circumstance.
-The name on the travel ticket cannot be changed.
+No. Each travel pass will be have your name printed on it and cannot be transferred to another person under any circumstance.
+The name on the travel pass cannot be changed.

 B.13 I am on the reserve list.
 What does it mean?

-All unselected applications are placed on a reserve list, organised per nationality and in accordance to their replies to the quiz and the subsidiary question.
-When a selected applicant withdraws their application or if the value of the tickets awarded is lower than the available budget, the European Commission may award tickets to applicants placed on the reserve list up to the complete use of the available budget.
+All unselected applicants are placed on a reserve list, organised per nationality and in accordance to their replies to the quiz and the subsidiary question.
+When a selected applicant withdraws their application or if the value of the travel passes awarded is lower than the available budget, the European Commission may award travel passes to applicants placed on the reserve list up to the complete use of the available budget.
 Inclusion on the reserve list does not create any entitlement vis-à-vis the European Commission and does not guarantee to be selected at a later stage.

-B.14 I am on the reserve list, what are my chances of being offered a travel ticket?
+B.14 I am on the reserve list, what are my chances of being offered a travel pass?

-This depends on two factors, one is how many awarded participants do not confirm their place (participants on the reserve list are offered tickets that are unused by other awarded participants that withdraw from the competition) and two, the amount of tickets that are awarded in your country.
-The European Commission may also award tickets to applicants placed on the reserve list up to complete use of available funds.
+- the amount of travel passes that are awarded in your country.
+The European Commission may also award travel passes to applicants placed on the reserve list up to complete use of available funds.

 C.1 How many days can I travel?

-You can travel between a minimum of 1 day and up to one month inclusive.
-The journey must take place between 1 August 2019 (first start date) and 31 January 2020 (last return date).
+You can travel between a minimum of 1 day and up to 30 days inclusive.
+The journey must take place between 1 July 2020 (first start date) and 28 February 2021 (last return date).

 C.2 How many countries can I visit?